open-power/snap/doc/README.md

 * \* : requires an auxiliary power supply connector (100W)

-* Resource in _italic_ : minimum manual tests have been performed, not yet completely SNAP supported
+* _ADM-PCIE-9V3_ : minimum manual tests have been performed, not yet completely SNAP supported

 ### P9 OpenCAPI3.0 SNAP FPGA Supported Boards
 _Requires Ubuntu 18.04.1 or later_ / (Resources in _italic_ are not enabled yet)